luojun6/ccc/tech_stacks/computer_systems/cmu_computer_systems.md

 There's also a slightly obscure holdover from ancient days of floating point.
 Where there's a special representation in Intel machines that use a 10 bytes or 80 bit representation.
 And when you use that on a 64-bit machine they sort of waste an extra 6 bytes out of that.
 So that everything is aligned in 16 byte increment.

-The other thing and this is an important featuer is any address is defined to be the word size of the machine.
+The other thing and this is an important feature is any address is defined to be the word size of the machine.
 When they say it's a 64-bit machine, what they really mean is that the addresses are 64-bit values or 8-byte values.

 ### 1.2 Bit-level manipulations